Nooniboi/Public-Ikea/README.md

 # Public-Ikea
-This is the public version that will be maintained by Hokindo

 report issues in issues

 feel free to suggest features

-modules added is what members of the ikea stash use regularly on 6b6t
+modules added is what members of the ikea stash use regularly on 6b6t or highly suggested.

+Addon will remain for 1.19.2

 Discord Noon#6564